timothycrosley/streamdeck-ui/docs/installation/source.md

 To install from source, you first need to install the dependencies and configure the udev rules (access to Elgato devices) according to your distribution guide.

-## Follow the steps below to install the application from source:
+## Follow the steps below to install the application from source

 Clone the repository: